SPMSHV/CSC510-S2-G6-P3/README.md

 BiteCode has been developed as part of CSC510 - Software Engineering project at NC State University to demonstrate the design and implementation of an interactive, dual-purpose web platform.

+This repository (proj3) extends the original BiteCode project (proj2) with 9 new milestones, building upon the foundation created by the previous team.

+### Previous Work (proj2)
+The original BiteCode project was developed by Team sec2_g3 and included:
+- Complete multi-role food delivery system (customers, restaurants, drivers)
+- Judge0 integration for coding challenges with dynamic rewards
+- Automated coupon application system
+- Role-specific dashboards with responsive design
+- Modular backend architecture with comprehensive testing

+### Current Work (proj3)
+This repository extends proj2 with 9 new milestones:
+1. **Adaptive Challenge Difficulty** - Dynamic difficulty adjustment based on user performance
+2. **Chess Engine Integration** - Chess puzzles as alternative to coding challenges
+3. **Geolocation Tracking** - Real-time driver location and ETA calculation
+4. **UI/UX & Stability Enhancements** - Performance optimizations and UI consistency
+5. **Payment & Security Upgrades** - Payment verification, refunds, and audit trails
+6. **Email Notifications** - Order status update emails
+7. **Order Rating System** - Customer ratings and reviews
+8. **Search & Filter Enhancements** - Advanced search for restaurants and menu items
+9. **Analytics Dashboard** - Restaurant and system-wide analytics

 It combines two main components:

 1. **Food Delivery Application**
    A full-stack web app built using **MongoDB, Express.js, React, and Node.js (MERN)**.
-   It enables users to discover restaurants, browse menus, place orders, and participate in timed coding challenges that unlock instant rewards.
+   It enables users to discover restaurants, browse menus, place orders, and participate in timed coding challenges or chess puzzles that unlock instant rewards.

 2. **Judge0 Frontend**
    A React-based interface powered by the open-source **Judge0 API**, used to compile and execute code in real time.